fluxninja/aperture/docs/content/architecture/architecture.md

 :::note

-Here the Aperture Agents are shown as [self-hosted][self-hosting], but it's also available as part of Aperture Cloud.
+Here the Aperture Agents are shown as [self-hosted][self-hosting], but it's also available as part of the Aperture Cloud.

 :::